vancouvercodingschool/code-102-guide/curriculum/class-05/facilitator/README.md

 # Facilitators Guide: Topic

 CSS recap and focus on Color.

+In-class demo should split screen between VSCode and Chrome to display VSCode Live Server extension.
+Once again, class will guide you through the demo, with instrucor guided focus on flow of page, block vs inline-block elements, and special attention to CSS file layout / syntax.

 ## Preparation